redis/redis/README.md

 server.c
 ---

-This is the entry point of the Redis Community Edition server, where the `main()` function is defined.
-The following are the most important steps in order to startup the Redis Community Edition server.
+This is the entry point of the Redis server, where the `main()` function is defined.
+The following are the most important steps in order to startup the Redis server.

 * `initServerConfig()` sets up the default values of the `server` structure.
 * `initServer()` allocates the data structures needed to operate, setup the listening socket, and so forth.